The 2017 WSOP Schedule: The Unmatched Guide to the World Series of Poker

 How do you pre-register in person?

-Soon after the 2017 WSOP schedule is announced in February the main Rio cage will accept pre-registration for WSOP events.
+According to Caesars the main Rio cage will accept pre-registration for WSOP events starting in March.
 It is located straight ahead of the main entrance.

 Once the World Series starts there is a special WSOP cage set up where you can pre-register.
 It’s open 24 hours a day next to the Amazon Room and Tropical Room.